 In general, the town of Como is well connected with Milan and Bergamo by public transport.
-For instance, several bus lines are frequently running to the most popular places around the lake.
+Additionally, several bus lines are frequently running to the most popular places around the lake.

 How to get from Milan to Como City

 Obviously, the region’s metropole of the region – Milan – is the most popular entrance gate to Como City and Lake Como.
 The reason for that is the three railways that connect Milano and Como City.
 In general, it takes around 1h from Milano to Como City and costs around 5-12€.

 - Milano Porta Garibaldi – Como S. Giovanni (cheap)